mshortcodes/color_my_practice/README.md

 ## Testing the API

+🔓 = unauthenticated endpoint

+🔒 = authenticated endpoint

+Authentication is handled via cookies.

+I've included two ways to interact with the API here: swagger and curl.

 ### Swagger

 Swagger automatically generates interactive documentation when provided a .json or .yml file that defines the API.
 I chose to implement this for two reasons:

 1. Create a visually appealing documentation page
-2. Make testing easier for those who prefer a GUI
+2. Make testing quick and easy

-Unfortunately, swagger is not perfect.
-It **_does not automatically manage cookies_**, which this API requires for many endpoints.
-If testing with swagger, you must manually get the appropriate cookie's value from the browser's devtools.
-On Chrome, this can be accessed with ctrl+shift+i (f12) > application > cookies.
+Visit https://colormypractice.com/api/docs to test the API with Swagger.

 ### Curl

+For those who prefer a CLI, I've included example curl requests at the bottom of each endpoint's section.
+Since this API uses cookies heavily, the example requests will create a file to store/send the cookies in your working directory.

 ## API